NVIDIA/NVFlare/examples/brats18/README.md

 `[config]` is the experiment job that will be submitted for the FL training, in this example, this includes `brats_central`, `brats_fedavg_2`, `brats_fedavg_dp_2`, `brats_fedavg_13`, and `brats_fedavg_dp_13`.

 Note that in order to make it working under most system resource conditions, the current config set `"cache_dataset": 0.0`, which could be slow.
 If resource permits, it will make the training much faster by caching the dataset.
 More information available [here](https://docs.monai.io/en/stable/data.html#cachedataset).
-For reference, with `"cache_dataset": 0.5` setting (cache half the data), the centralized training (600 round, 1 epoch per round) takes around XXX hours on a 12GB NVIDIA TITAN Xp GPU.
+For reference, with `"cache_dataset": 0.5` setting (cache half the data), the centralized training for 100 round, 1 epoch per round takes around 24.5 hours on a 12GB NVIDIA TITAN Xp GPU.

 ### 3.3 Centralized training
 To simulate a centralized training baseline, we run FL with 1 client using all the training data.